 Make sure the storage space is safe.
 You want the packages to be secure all through.

-7. Choose the Right Business Structure
+9. Choose the Right Business Structure

-8. Meet All Legal Requirements
+10. Meet All Legal Requirements

-9. Market Your Courier Business
+11. Market Your Courier Business

+Once you have figured out how to start a courier business and all the steps required, you have to think about marketing.
 Your marketing strategies will depend on your target market.
 For example, if your specialty area focuses on bakers, florists, pharmacies, and other businesses requiring fast delivery, you can directly market yourself to these businesses.

 Marketing strategies may include emailing, handing out business cards, and cold calling.

-On the other hand, if your customers are primarily individuals, you need to diversify your marketing efforts to reach a wider audience.
+On the other hand, if your potential customers are primarily individuals, you need to diversify your marketing efforts to reach a wider audience.
 This may include making good use of social media platforms.

 How to Establish a Niche